 When trading (or managing) a leveraged fund there is no hiding.
-Unlike ‘normal’ funds where poor investments can be ignored under the (incorrect) pretence that the share price will eventually return.
+Unlike ‘normal’ funds where poor investments ignored under the (incorrect) pretence that the share price will eventually return.

 Peter Lynch – arguably the most successful fund manager – in his books, tells us of investments he still holds today – from decades ago – that will never recover to previous values.

-A leveraged fund on the other hand, is brutal.
-If you go down a fraction you sell.
+A leveraged fund, on the other hand, is brutal.
+If you go down a fraction, you sell.
 You take your losses early is the mantra.
 Your failure is known right away.
-And you will have failures.
+And you will have losses.
 Its part and parcel of the game.

 Here are my failures (and win) this week: failure plural, win singular.

-Firstly, we paid £24.79 this week in long interest.
-This is a charge IG make for carrying DFB (Daily Fund Bets) over one day.
+Firstly, we paid £24.79 this week in long-interest.
+A charge IG make for carrying DFB (Daily Fund Bets) over one day.
 Day traders – those that don’t carry trades past one day – would have nothing to pay.